The Sink-Float Method Is Often Used To Identify This, And You've Probably Never Heard Of It

 Air Bubbles Are the Silent Killer

 A mineral that should sink will sometimes float because a tiny bubble of air is clinging to it.
-This is especially true with rough or porous specimens.
-Now, the fix is simple: tap the side of the container gently, or use a thin needle to poke the mineral and release the bubble.
-But if you don't know to look for it, you'll swear the test is broken Surprisingly effective..
+So this is especially true with rough or porous specimens.
+The fix is simple: tap the side of the container gently, or use a thin needle to poke the mineral and release the bubble.
+But if you don't know to look for it, you'll swear the test is broken And that's really what it comes down to.
+No workaround needed..

 Ignoring Temperature